The vast majority people who have been diagnosed with hypothyroidism are currently taking some sort of T4 only thyroid

 The supplement that I recommend on the program is a glandular extract that contains a combination of both T3 (active thyroid hormone) and T4 (inactive thyroid hormone) which most people respond to much better than T4 only meds like the one you have been taking.

 It’s similar in composition to Armour Thyroid but it is not assayed to determine the exact amounts of T3 and T4.
 If it was assayed for this purpose then it would no longer be available as a supplement and would instead require a prescription.

-IMPORTANT NOTICE: The Interplexus Vitamin A that we use has been on backorder worldwide for over 2 months and we have just ran out.
+IMPORTANT NOTICE: The Interplexus Vitamin A that we use has been on backorder worldwide for over 3 months and we are out of stock.
 We still have not been given an estimate of when it will be available.
 So, in the meantime we have sourced a replacement with Thorne Research Vitamin A. We apologize for the inconvenience and in replacement will provice 3 bottles of Thorne Vitamin A at 90 count each to be used one per day and will last for 270 days.
 This is more than adequate to replace the Interplexus Vitamin A. If you would prefer to wait until the Interplexus Vitamin A is back in stock instead of receiving the replacement Thorne Vitamin A, then please do note this when placing your order on the order form page.
 Thank you and we apologize for the inconvenience.